nikcain/AltAzGoto/README.md

 This is Arduino code to select a celestial object and automatically move the telescope to point to it.
 Hardware required is:
 * arduino UNO board
-* two 2phase stepper motors
+* two 2phase stepper motors (in my case nema17 42A02C)
-* two DRV8825 stepper drivers
+* two DRV8825 stepper drivers + driver extension shields
-* arduino SD-card module
+* arduino SD-card module + 2GB SD card
 * LCD display
+* potentiometer to adjust LCD brightness
 * IR remote and receiver

-Current status of code: user can set time on board, enter an ID of object, select to slew, select to move, select to track, and current Alt-Az coordinates calculated for both stars and planets.
+* microswitch to prevent slewing past horizon

+The database of celestial objects contains all NGC objects, about 450 major stars, and planets (incuding pluto, not that you'll be able to see it).

+Current status of code: functionally complete, but untested.
+Some hardcoded stuff that needs finessing (such as current date, stepper calibration with gears).
+Program space is just squeezing onto an arduino Uno R3, so not much wriggle room left to add more functionality, unless I relent and buy a arduino mega for a couple more quid!

 Todo:
-* Implement list of celestial objects on SD card
-* drive stepper motors:
+* match motor parameters to real life gears
+* allow entry of date using IR remote
-  * slewing
+* bug test
-  * tracking
+* bug test
-  * manual moving
+* bug test
+* slew so focusser is always facing up
+* track without doing crazy 180 degree spins of the azimuth

+Current status of hardware - I've come to realise how much gearing is required to get sub-arcsecond tracking, and without buying some more stuff it looks like I'll be settling for decent visual tracking, and leave astrophotography for another day....